Emergent Turbulence in Nonlinear Gravity: Case study: driver

 The nonlinear daughter modes are direct analogs of the quadratic quasinormal modes recently studied in the literature \cite{Berti:2025hly}.
 Their properties have been investigated using black hole second-order perturbation theory, see e.g. \cite{Ma:2024qcv,Khera:2025cls}.
 In particular, \cite{Ma:2024qcv} showed a simple angular selection rule governing quadratic couplings $\ell_1\otimes\ell_2\to\ell_3$ in Schwarzschild black holes [see Eqs.~(77) and (78) therein].
 In the present context, the coupling coefficient is determined by the $3-j$ symbol $ $, which is nonzero when

-To our knowledge, Eq.~\eqref{eq:angular_selection_rule} has not been rigorously extended to higher orders.
-However, it is natural and reasonable to postulate that a $n-$th order effect populates multiple harmonics up to $\ell_{\max}=2n$.
+At third order, the angular selection rules can be formulated in terms of Racah W-coefficients \cite{Redondo-Yuste:2025hlv}.
+This structure naturally suggests that a $n$th-order nonlinear interaction driven by a $\ell=2$ mode generically populates multiple harmonics up to $\ell_{\max}=2n$.
 A direct consequence is that the $2\omega$ component in $\ell=6$ (see discussions below in Sec.~\ref{subsec:injecting_l2_various_frequencies}) cannot arise at quadratic order $(2\omega=\omega+\omega)$, but must instead originate from a fourth-order process: $2\omega=\omega+\omega+\omega-\omega$.